viernes, 26 de enero de 1990

 When time and distance

-separate our mouths and kill what I feel,
+separate our mouths and slay what I feel,

 ...
 I will return to the empty classrooms

-And I will look for your kisses and your hug.
+and I will seek your kisses and your embrace.

-and blindly I will look for your white hands,
+and blindly I will search for your white hands,

-and my poems to the wind I have to shout!
+and my poems to the wind I shall cry aloud!

 domingo, 21 de enero de 1990